@Large: Ai Weiwei on Alcatraz

 Tickets on Sale Now

-The Chinese artist Ai Weiwei is internationally renowned both as a maker of potent and provocative art and as a passionate advocate for human rights and freedom of expression.
-His art and ideas find a compelling new context in this exhibition of works created specifically for Alcatraz – a 19th-century military fortress, a notorious federal penitentiary, a site of Native American heritage and protest, and now one of America's most visited national parks.
+The Chinese artist Ai Weiwei is internationally renowned for work that defies the distinction between art and activism.
+In this exhibition of new works created specifically for Alcatraz, Ai responds to the island’s layered legacy as a 19th-century military fortress, a notorious federal penitentiary, a site of Native American heritage and protest, and now one of America’s most visited national parks.
+Revealing new perspectives on Alcatraz, the exhibition raises questions about freedom of expression and human rights that resonate far beyond this particular place.

 @Large: Ai Weiwei on Alcatraz is presented by the FOR-SITE Foundation in partnership with the National Park Service and the Golden Gate National Parks Conservancy.
 Lead support for the exhibition is provided by Roger Evans and Aey Phanachet and by the Fisher family.